-Union anti- discrimination law and policy in marginalised Roma communities Technical facilities in municipalities with presence of marginalized Roma munities nnical ities in icipalities presence of ginalized na munities nnical implementation of programmes, including the provision of advice on equality in ESI Fund-related activities.
-365/2004 Coll. on equal treatment in June 2014.
+Union anti- discrimination law and policy in the field of the ESI Funds.
+Roma communities Technical facilities in municipalities with presence of marginalized Roma communities including the provision of advice on equality in ESI Fund-related activities.
+365/2004 Coll. on equal treatment in Administrative capacities of the department were reinforced by 1 June 2014.
 Moreover, the Slovak National Centre for Human Rights (SNCHR) provides general advice.
-Representation of umbrella NGOs and experts in the field of antidiscrimination, gender equality and disability in preparation and implementation of the OPs is ensured through their participation in the working group of the coordinator of the HP. communities Technical assistance Arrangements for training for staff of the authorities involved in the management and control of the ESI Funds in the fields of Union anti-discrimination law and policy.
-Gender issues The existence of administrative capacity for the implementation and application of Union gender equality law and policy in the field of ESI Funds Employment Initiative Social inclusion of Integration of marginalised Roma loyment th loyment ative al inclusion gration of ginalised it is in icipalities presence of ginalized it is munities in icipalities presence of ginalized it is in it is in icipalities presence of ginalized it is in it is in icipalities are in icipalities to it is in icipalities in icipalities presence of ginalized it is in icipalities ic 1-Arrangements in accordance with the institutional and legal framework of Member States for the involvement of bodies responsible for gender equality throughout the preparation and implementation of programmes, including the provision of advice on gender equality in ESI fund-related activities.
-No non-governmental organizations in The Department of Gender Equality and Equal Opportunities (DGEEO) at the MLSAF SR is the executive body for the implementation of this ex-ante conditionality.
+Representation of umbrella NGOs and experts in the field of antidiscrimination, gender equality and disability in preparation and implementation of the OPs is ensured through their participation in the working group of the coordinator of the HP.
+Technical assistance Arrangements for training for staff of the authorities involved in the management and control of the ESI Funds in the fields of Union anti-discrimination law and policy.
+No Gender issues The existence of administrative capacity for the implementation and application of Union gender equality law and policy in the field of ESI Funds Education Employment Youth Employment Initiative Social inclusion Integration of marginalised Roma communities Technical facilities in municipalities with presence of marginalized No 1-Arrangements in accordance with the institutional and legal framework of Member States for the involvement of bodies responsible for gender equality throughout the preparation and implementation of programmes, including the provision of advice on gender equality in ESI fund- related activities.
+No The Department of Gender Equality and Equal Opportunities (DGEEO) at the MLSAF SR is the executive body for the implementation of this ex-ante conditionality.
 It participated in the preparation of the OP and will be will be involved in its implementation and monitoring by means of monitoring committee's membership and provision of advice (training).
 Representation of umbrella NGOs and experts in the field of antidiscrimination, gender equality and disability in preparation and implementation of the OPs is ensured through their participation in the working group of the coordinator of the HP.
 The new National Gender Equality Strategy for 2014 - 2020 is being drafted on the basis of an evaluation of the existing - national strategy - by November 2014.
-2-Arrangements for training for staff of the authorities involved in the management and control of the ESI Funds in the fields of Union gender equality law and policy as well as on gender mainstreaming.
+Roma communities Technical assistance 2-Arrangements for training for staff of the authorities involved in the management and control of the ESI Funds in the fields of Union gender equality law and policy as well as on gender mainstreaming.
 No